Print/save this page to PDF/HTML if you need a hard-copy.

 Note that it is not possible to log which users had access to sensitive cardholder data.

-If cardholder data capturing is required, we recommend that you use permissions to strictly limit access to method parameters and SQL statements.
+If cardholder data capturing is required, use permissions to strictly limit access to method parameters and SQL statements.

 PCI DSS conclusion